-You must have adequate health insurance while in Australia.
-This is done by obtaining Overseas Student Health Cover (OSHC) which provides medical and hospital insurance in Australia.
+All student visa holders must have Overseas Student Health Cover (OSHC) which provides medical and hospital insurance in Australia.
 You must not arrive in Australia before your health insurance starts.
-If you are in Australia and do not have adequate health insurance, you are in breach of your visa conditions.
+If you are in Australia and do not have adequate health insurance, you are in breach of visa condition 8501.

 Your education provider might organise your OSHC coverage for you, or you can select an approved OSHC provider yourself and pay the policy.